 Our care team may conduct your entire appointment or exam while wearing protective equipment, which may hinder your ability to see their faces.
 We do regret this, as the personal connections we have with our patients and community are what keep us going.
 However, this is an important precaution we are taking to protect you and our clinical staff.

 Can my spouse/family member/friend/caregiver come with me to the clinic?

 You will be permitted to bring one healthy family member or friend with you into the hospital.
 All visitors must be 14 years of age or older.
 They will be required to wear a mask and wristband while in the facility.
 Each visitor must bring their own mask with them as they will not be provided with one.
 Visitors/companions who do not pass the screening at entry will be asked to reschedule their visit until they are symptom-free.

 Can my child come with me to the clinic?

-Children under 16 are not permitted to accompany patients to appointments.
-Children are only permitted in the practices if he/she is the patient.
+Children under 14 are not permitted to accompany patients to appointments.
+Children are only permitted in the practices if they are the patient.
 While we understand this may pose an inconvenience, this restriction is intended for the child’s safety and wellbeing.

 What happens when I arrive for my appointment?

 When you arrive at the office, you will be asked the COVID-19 screening questions and asked to wear a mask.
 You are encouraged to bring your own cloth mask or bandana from home to cover your mouth and nose during your visit.